Slashcash/enea/README.md

 `$ docker run --rm -v .:/enea -w /enea -ti enea_build /bin/bash`

-From now on you can launch build commands as if building in a native environment (shouldn't be needed to install conan as it is already shipped within the container)
+From now on you can launch build commands as if building in a native environment (shouldn't be needed to install conan and add the enea remote as they are already set within the container)